FranceGrilles/cloud-security/README.md

 # cloud-security

-Patch and policy files intended for OpenStack cinder, nova and horizon services to avoid user interaction in the same project/tenant.
+Patch and policy files intended for OpenStack cinder, nova, glance and horizon services to avoid user interaction in the same project/tenant.

 ## Setup / Installation